OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/sql-database/scripts/sql-database-sync-data-between-sql-databases.md

 $StartTime=$StartTime.ToUniversalTime()
 $timer=0
 $timeout=90
-# Check hello log and see if refresh has gone through
+# Check the log and see if refresh has gone through
 Write-Host "Check for successful refresh"
 $IsSucceeded = $false
 While ($IsSucceeded -eq $false)